google-ar/WebARonTango/README.md

 * [hasPointCloud](http://judax.github.io/webar/doc/webarapi/VRDisplayCapabilities.html): The `VRDisplay` instance is able to provide a point cloud acquired by a depth sensing device in the underlying platform.
 * [hasSeeThroughCamera](http://judax.github.io/webar/doc/webarapi/VRDisplayCapabilities.html): The `VRDisplay` instance is able to use an underlying see through camera to show the real world.
+* [hasMarkerSupport](http://judax.github.io/webar/doc/webarapi/VRDisplayCapabilities.html): The `VRDisplay` instance is able to use an underlying marker detection technology.
+* [hasADFSupport](http://judax.github.io/webar/doc/webarapi/VRDisplayCapabilities.html): The `VRDisplay` instance is able to use ADFs for relocalization of the pose.

 If any of these flags are enabled (true), a new set of functionalities and APIs can be used always using the [VRDisplay](http://judax.github.io/webar/doc/webarapi/VRDisplay.html) as a starting point.
 The new methods in the `VRDisplay` instance are: